-Well/Spring Name Source Integrity Well 1 Unknown Construction
+Well/Spring Name Source Integrity

+Well 1 Constructed to Standard

+Well 2 Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-The casing depth is unknown as well as grouting of the entire annulus.
+The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.